Do you remember the last time when you were assigned a project with an unlimited budget and no deadline?

 Such a project does not exist.
 In reality, your projects are stifled by time and resource constraints.
 Even the most seasoned project managers struggle with constraints in project management.
 To manage project constraints, you must understand them first and know how to deal with them.

-PMI describes project constraints as the general restrictions that limit the project or portfolio in a particular domain.
+PMI describes project constraints as the general restrictions that limit the project portfolio management in a particular domain.
 For example, a cost restriction in your project means that you are limited by the budget or resources you have to implement it.
 Project constraints are usually interconnected so if you change one constraint, it will have an impact on the other.

 Both dependencies and constraints are important elements of any project.
 Projects essentially are a series of interrelated tasks that will have a priority order and relationship with each other, which will cause dependencies in project management.

 On the other hand, constraints happen when you have a set of requirements from a project, a deadline for completion, and other characteristics that put a limit on how you can approach the project.
 You might be limited by the technology available to you or have a lack of dedicated resources.